cloudmesh-community/fa18-523-66/paper/paper.md

 Like all cloud services, SAS Viya too concentrates on fault tolerance.
 Node failure is inevitable when dealing with multiple number of nodes are implemented in a system.
 Data is replicated across the cluster, in order to retrieve data in case one of the worker nodes fail.
 The new system has been dubbed the GCCOMM.
 The subsystem can detect failure in nodes; the controllers and workers can  reconfigure the system, thus restarting the action and allowing the remaining worker nodes to access lost data from the redundant blocks. [@article-SAS-CAS-4to9]

+#### 2) SAS Studio:
+In the simplest of words, SAS Studio is an editor designed for both expert and novice programmers to write and execute SAS code in an assisted environment.
+Users are provided with a single interface to access all data files, programs and libraries (user-defined and in-built).
+The SAS studio is extremely convinient: there is no local installation involved i.e. once the software is installed you just provide the users with the url to access the software.
+This centralizes and simplifies regular maintenance.
+Other features range from
+(data) table analyzer, sql engine, code snippet library prompts from frequently executed codes, report generation and export in multiple formats including pdf and xml.
+One important feature to be noted is that the studio interface is consistant, regardless of where and how the software runs; as the IT infrasturcture is modified, the SAS Studio environment is the same. [@article-SAS-Studio]

 #### 3) SAS Visual Analytics: